slaveOftime/Fun.Blazor.Samples/templates/BlazorServerApp/README.md

 App.fs contains UI logic

-Index.fs is for create the index template.
+Index.fs is for creating the index template.
 You can think it as index.html

 Startup.fs is for hooking up everything and configuring server